 The IUCN Red List Spatial Data lists 68 mammal species that could be expected to occur within the area (The full list will be provided in the final assessment).
-This list excludes large mammal species that are normally restricted to protected areas.
-Ten (10) of these expected species are regarded as threatened (Table 3-5), eight of these have a low likelihood of occurrence based on the lack of suitable habitat and food sources in the project area.
+This list includes large mammal species that are normally restricted to protected areas, as these were observed during the screening assessment.
+Ten (10) (smaller non protected area restricted species) of these expected species are regarded as threatened (Table 3-4), five of these have a low likelihood of occurrence based on the lack of suitable habitat and food sources in the project area.
+Descriptions of species with a moderate likelihood of occurrence are discussed below.

-Species Common Namo Conservation St Likelihood of Species Common Marie Regional (SANBI, 2016) IUCN (2021) occurrence Aonyx capensis Cape Clawless Otter NT NT Low Atelerix frontalis South Africa Hedgehog NT LC Moderate Crocidura mariquensis Swamp Musk Shrew NT LC Low
+Species Common Name Conservation St Conservation Status Species Common Name Regional (SANBI, 2016) IUCN (2021) of occurrence Aonyx capensis Cape Clawless Otter NT NT Low